Patient being fitted for a hearing aid by audiologist Laura Burger

 Hearing Aid Assessment

-Columbus Regional Health has three licensed and certified Audiologists in two convenient locations that provide diagnostic services for Columbus and surrounding communities.
+Columbus Regional Health has two licensed and certified Audiologists that provide diagnostic services for Columbus and surrounding communities.

 Available services include comprehensive hearing tests for all ages, balance assessments and tinnitus evaluations.
 Our services, knowledge, and expertise do not end when testing has been completed.
 If you are a hearing aid candidate, we can provide any continuing care you may need.